Peter Coffey

-Peter Coffey (9 April 1876 – 7 January 1943) was an Irish Roman Catholic priest and neo-scholastic philosopher.
+Peter Coffey (9 April 1876 – 7 January 1943) was an Irish Catholic priest and neo-scholastic philosopher.

 Life

 Coffey was educated at the Meath Diocesan Seminary in Navan, and St Patrick's College, Maynooth (Maynooth College).
 He studied for his doctorate at the University of Louvain, and attended the University of Strasbourg.
 He was ordained in 1900.

 He was Professor of Logic and Metaphysics at Maynooth College from 1902 until his death.
 In his time, Coffey was considered one of the foremost Catholic intellectuals in Ireland.
 He authored a number of books, including manuals of Thomistic philosophy: